rooseveltframework/roosevelt/README.md

 ```
 - `-a` can also be used.

-Configure how many CPUs your app will run on (default is 1).
+Configure how many CPUs your app will run on.
+Can set to `max` to use all available CPUs. (default is 1).

 ```
 npm run dev -- --cores 2